 Affordable housing Affordable housing is used to describe housing that is owned by NSW Government or a registered community housing provider and rented to a mix of very low to moderate income households.
 Catalyst areas Catalyst areas are places of metropolitan significance where a planned approach will drive the transformation.
-Future investigation area Investigation areas where detailed studies and investigations are required to confirm the site's suitability for future residential purposes.
+Investigation area Investigation areas where detailed studies and investigations are required to confirm the site's suitability for future residential purposes and this land would be ready to proceed through rezoning process.
 Greenfield housing A new housing development area that has not been previously developed or used for other urban purposes.
 Housing affordability Housing is considered affordable where the cost of rent or paying the mortgage does not represent more than 30 per cent of the gross income of a very low to moderate income household.
 Infill housing Development in areas already used for urban purposes.
 Specifically, the reuse of a site within the existing urban area for new housing.
 Medium density housing Medium density housing refers to housing types, often developed as multiple dwellings on a single block, for examples, town houses, villas and apartment blocks of up to 3 storeys.
-Planned investigation area An investigation area has been identified for future residential purposes and this land would be ready to proceed through Gateway process to rezoning.
+15-min neighborhood This is a concept that supports residents to access their daily needs such as shops, schools, parks and public transport within a short distance from their homes.
+It reduces the need for car travel, promotes walking and cycling, and creates more sustainable and livable environments.
+It's already a concept that we can see in more traditional towns developed before the 1960s, including Maitland.